abdulrahman-b0/HijrahDateTime/README.md

 ### Using kotlinx.serialization

 The library provides serialization support with kotlinx.serialization library in the artifact `HijrahDateTime-serialization-kotlinx`.

-#### Using @Serializable annotation

 The library provides a list of custom serializers, Each of which use the recommended built-in formatters to serialize and deserialize the datetime classes from and to `String`.
 The serializers are: